 Sigmund Freud, Introductory Lectures on Psychoanalysis

 Psychotherapy is a process of discovery for both therapist and client.
 It can be challenging, exciting, frightening – even funny - as they both try to better understand the circumstances and patterns that have brought the client to the point of coming for help.
-Some people think that the therapist is the expert, delving into special pots of knowledge, but this is not the case.
-In fact, the client is the expert.
+Some people think that the therapist is the expert, delving into special pots of knowledge, but in fact, the client is the expert.
 The therapist is there to help the client uncover answers that are already deep within.